cs3216/cs3216.github.io/assignments/mobile/index.md

 will see that the state has already been set and will show up in the console.
 We can also clear the `localStorage` object or remove a specific key/value pair.
-As Web Storage does not support storing objects, one workaround is to store the object in JSON format.
+As Web Storage does not support storing objects, one workaround is to store the object in stringified-JSON format.

 For a complete list of Web Storage's capability, visit
 <http://dev.w3.org/html5/webstorage/>.

 <div class="box">
-  <strong class="milestone-counter">Milestone 11:</strong> Implement and briefly describe the offline functionality of your application.
+  <strong class="milestone-counter">Milestone 8:</strong> Implement and briefly describe
+  the offline functionality of your application.
 Explain why the offline functionality of your application fits users' expectations.
 State if you have used Web Storage, or any other technology.
 Explain your choice.
-Make sure that you are able to run and use the application from the home screen without any internet connection.
+Make sure that you are able to run and use the minimal subset of features of your application from the home screen without any internet connection.
 </div>

 #### 3. Online/Offline Events